Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

 As an application, our test can be used to winnow out the faulty circuits from a production line where each circuit has small probability $f$ of having one faulty gate.
 Using our test we can reduce the fraction of faulty circuits from~$f$ to anything we want (see Section~\ref{ssec:reducingfaultrate}).

 What if $\tilde{U}$ has more than one faulty gate compared to~$U$?
 One would expect two errors to be no harder to detect than one error.
-Unfortunately, as we show in Section~\ref{ssec:twofaults}, there are cases where $U$ and $\tilde{U}$ differ significantly in two 1-qubit gates and have large $D^{max}(U,\tilde{U})$-distance, yet the $D(U,\tilde{U})$-distance (and hence the detection probability of our test) is exponentially small.
+Unfortunately, as we show in Section~\ref{ssec:twofaults}, there are cases where $U$ and $\tilde{U}$ differ significantly in two 1-qubit gates and have large $D^{max}(U,\tilde{U})$-distance, yet the two errors conspire to make $D(U,\tilde{U})$ (and hence the detection probability of our test) exponentially small.

 Our test for arbitrary gate tests assumes the ability to create $2n$ EPR-pairs, to maintain coherence between the two halves of the EPR-pairs during the run of the circuits, and to apply a swap-test to two $2n$-qubit gates.
 This is reasonably lightweight but not quite as lightweight as we would like our test to be.